stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-We charge $10 a month for premium features.
+✅We charge $10 a month for premium features.

 &nbsp;

-You get Apple Store and Google Play 1 week free trial.
+✅You get Apple Store and Google Play 1 week free trial.

 &nbsp;

-There is also a freemium plan.
+✅There is also a freemium plan.

 &nbsp;

-And you won't get scammed.
+✅And you won't get scammed.

 &nbsp;

-If you are unhappy, you call us.
+✅If you are unhappy, you call us.

 &nbsp;

-Our interests is not to make you trade.
+✅Our interests is not to make you trade.

 &nbsp;

-We will never ask you to invest with any of our partner.
+✅We will never ask you to invest with any of our partner.

 &nbsp;

 &nbsp;

-Our interests is to make your wealth and money grow.
+✅Our interests is to make your wealth and money grow.

 &nbsp;